sinhp/sinhp.github.io/_portfolio/2018-04-17-on-mathematical-understanding.md

  + In <q>Poincaré on Understanding Mathematics</q>, Gerhard Heinzmann writes
   > Now, since Aristotle, understanding is connected with learning.
-And it is well known that, according to Poincaré, in order to teach and to learn mathematics there must be appeal to intuition and reasoning by analogy1.
+And it is well known that, according to Poincaré, in order to teach and to learn mathematics there must be appeal to intuition and reasoning by analogy.
 The same capacities are also necessary to create new mathematics.

   Heinzmann, G. (1999), <q>Poincaré on Understanding Mathematics</q>, Philosophia Scientiae, 3: 43‐ 60
 <a href="http://www.numdam.org/item/PHSC_1998-1999__3_2_43_0" target="_blank"> <i class="fa fa-external-link" aria-hidden="true"></i></a>